Investing in Green Infrastructure

 WTE facilities represent key community infrastructure, providing local, reliable and sustainable waste management and energy services.
 In addition to providing day-to-day service, these facilities can help make the communities more resilient.
 In fact, when weather and other natural events disrupt the grid, WTE facilities can remain operational, managing both routine waste and the resulting debris from those events, regardless of whether the grid is able to receive the power it can generate.
 Already providing reliable power to water and wastewater treatment facilities in several communities, and even providing steam to the Army’s Redstone Arsenal, there is a further potential to integrate WTE into community microgrids.
-Our Dublin WTE facility is capable of generating 90 megawatts of district heating – enough heat for 50,000 homes.
-Covanta will be working with Dublin City Council in exploring ways to deliver this resource to homes or businesses in the vicinity of the facility.

 As part of Covanta’s commitment to and ongoing investment in environmental sustainability, we issued our first set of green bonds in August 2019.
 The $50 million in tax-exempt bonds—issued through the Pennsylvania Economic Development Financing Authority, with a 20-year maturity and a coupon of 3.25%—comply with the Green Bond Principles.
 This bond issuance will finance eligible expenditures at selected facilities in Pennsylvania, including costs related to our metals recycling activities, construction of our new TAPS facility, and maintenance costs of our WTE facility.